Annouscka Kordom

-Annouscka Brummelda Kordom (born 12 August 1997) is a Namibian footballer who plays as a forward for the Namibia women's national team.
+Annouscka Brummelda Kordom (born 12 August 1997) is a Namibian footballer who plays as a forward for American club Capital FC Atletica and the Namibia women's national team.
 She was part of the team at the 2014 African Women's Championship.
 On club level she played for JS Academy in Namibia.
 She played college soccer for Corban University in the United States.